0xJayden/theShmeeps/README.md

 5. Launch the DApp `npm start` and connect the imported account from MetaMask to the site.

 If you'd like to launch on a test network like Rinkeby, replace development in step 4 with your preffered network (rinkeby and matic are already available in truffle-config.js, if you want to deploy on a different network, then add it in module.exports under networks in truffle-config.js before you migrate)

+You'll be able to mint NFT's, but staking will be unavailable, unless you also deploy the token contract and the staking contract on the same network.
+Where you can get the token repository and the staking repository.